FrankieT19/rg-sp-ds-style/docs/STOCK-INTEGRATION.md

 ## Recovering access

 - To bypass automatic game launching, hold physical **START** during startup.
-This reaches DS Style instead of the last game or quick-start game.
+This reaches DS Style instead of the last game.
 - To skip the frontend completely, shut down, connect the installation card to a PC and create an empty file `Roms/APPS/DSStyle/DISABLED` with no extension.
 Reinsert the card and boot.
 The shim skips this installation and opens stock.
 - Keep DS Style's files present.
 Open it manually from stock Apps and switch Startup → Autoboot off before uninstalling.
 - If the frontend itself cannot run, download [DS Style Disable.sh](../tools/developer-apps/DS%20Style%20Disable.sh), place it beside `DS Style.sh` in `Roms/APPS` and run it from stock Apps.
 It invokes the existing boot manager's restore operation.
 Remove the recovery helper afterwards.